 password = password; this two are now not used so there is no need to enter any

-open grid.config.json.
+open grid.json.
 There is one sample entry.
 Modify this one and add new one like you did in previous file (jenkins.config.json)

-url = it's the IP of machine where Selenium-Grid is registered remeber to add propert port
+url = it's the IP of machine where Selenium-Grid is registered remember to add proper port

-if you want you can configure the placeholder for jenkins.config.json, grid.config.json, report.csv in heartbeat.properties.
+if you want you can configure the placeholder for jenkins.json, grid.json, report.csv in heartbeat.properties.
 To that simply:

 open heartbeat.properties and modify path with absolute context.
 REMBER DO NOT CHANGE LOCATION OF heartbeat.properties.